theberbie/commit_stats/README.md

 From your command line, navigate to the `lib` directory, run `ruby script.rb` to start the script

-You can pass it the following flags:
+You can pass the following flags to your `ruby script.rb` command:

 `-w` or `--weeks` + number of weeks desired to print

 Example:

 `ruby script.rb -w 20` will print commits made in the past 20 days along with daily average

 `-r` or `--repo` + the name of the owner of the github repository and the actual repository